Jbleezy/BO2-Reimagined/README.md

 * Infinite penetration
 * Increased pellet count from 7 to 8
 * Increased pellet impact size
+* Centered view kick yaw
 * Unupgraded: decreased stock ammo from 60 to 30
 * Upgraded: decreased stock ammo from 120 to 60
 * Upgraded: added camo

 #### Acidgat
-* Kills on any round in 1-2 bursts
+* Kills on any round in 1-2 shots
 * Increased player damage from 10 to 15
 * Increased move speed while aiming from 100% to 200% (same as Blundergat)
 * Decreased explosion radius by 50%